 Exercise

-Rottweilers are energetic dogs who need about 2 hours of exercise a day.
-They prefer more structured activity in the company of humans rather than just entertaining themselves in the backyard.
+Rottweilers are energetic dogs that need about 2 hours of exercise a day.
+They prefer more structured activities in the company of humans rather than just entertaining themselves in the backyard.
 Jogging, hiking, and interactive playtime are all good options.
 Rottweilers also enjoy various canine sports like tracking, carting, and obedience competitions.
-Activities that allow them to exercise both mind and body are ideal for this intelligent breed.
+Activities that enable them to exercise both mind and body are ideal for this intelligent breed.

 Health & Care